Welcome to our little black book of “Great places to eat that are close to Ednovean Farm.”

 More Info:- http://www.theloganrockinn.co.uk/

 The beach restaurant lays in the far corner of the first car park you meet as you drop down into Sennen and opens all day.
-With coffee and light lunches on the sweeping terraces with magical views over Sennen beach or serious dining n the fabulous oak framed interior it is a real destination for dining.
-Ben Tunnicliffe, who held a Michelin star at the famous (now closed) Abbey restaurant, will preside over the kitchens this year.
-I’ve a feeling dining in Cornwall has just moved up a gear.
-More details Ben Tunnicliffe Sennen Cove
+With coffee and light lunches on the sweeping terraces with magical views over Sennen beach this is great for a quick lunch and lengthy glass of wine!

-We enjoyed Lobster with a sunset there for Charles’s birthday treat
+In its former life as Ben at Sennen, we enjoyed Lobster with a sunset there for Charles’s birthday treat.

-Do be careful not to spoil a perfect evening by falling foul of the pay and display car park
+Do be careful not to spoil a perfect day by falling foul of the pay and display car park

 Between Sennen and Zennor on the lands End to St Ives coast road